Lecture

 The Conflict Triangle

-Last week we took a brief look at Galtung's famous conflict triangle, and we'll spend a bit more time on that today.
+Last week we took a brief look at Galtung's famous conflict triangle and we'll spend a bit more time on that today.
 Imagine a triangle, with three points called direct violence, cultural violence and structural violence.
-Direct violence is the top point, and the other two are the bottom points.
+Direct violence is the top point, and the other two are on the bottom.

 Direct Violence

 He also includes into direct violence the threat of force.
 In many cases (we use the example of South Africa during apartheid), sometimes the threat of force is all that's necessary to get people to do what you want.
-This is also relevant when it comes to terrorism: you do't need to actually kill a lot of people, but the thought of people dying is enough to terrify people into changing their behaviour.
+This is also relevant when it comes to terrorism: you don't actually need to kill a lot of people.
+The thought of people dying is enough to terrify people into changing their behaviour.

-It's good to remember that the threat of force usually works because of a history of using force.
+It's good to remember that the threat of force is often effective because the person or group doing the threatening has history of using force.

 Cultural Violence

-This is where it starts getting a bit more subtle (and less quantifiable than direct violence).
-Cultural violence is about prevailing attitudes and beliefs, and how these are reproduced in society.
+Galtung defines cultural violence as the attitudes and beliefs that support or make direct/structural violence possible.
 Think about the stories we tell ourselves about who is good or bad (or who deserves what rights, or who is worth saving).
-The narratives we find in history books, if they glorify certain sides of a conflict, or when atrocities are glorified, are pointed out as examples of cultural violence.
+The narratives we find in history books, if they dehumanize one group of people or glorify/deny atrocities, are examples of cultural violence.

 Violence, as a force that impairs our ability to meet our basic needs, can also be reproduced in art, media, advertisements, the way news is written, all that stuff.
-This could be overt, with people creating content that's meant to oppress certain people or groups.
-This could also be subtle, like with how only certain groups are represented (especially in art and media) or put forward as 'normal.'
-If you don't see your needs as equal to the needs of favoured groups, the argument goes, you might fight for those needs less.
-Or you might internalize status structures that imply that your needs are not as important as the needs of other people or other groups.
+This could be overt, with people creating content that oppresses certain individuals or groups.
+This can be subtle, like with how only certain groups are represented or promoted as normal.
+If you don't see your needs as equal to the needs of favoured groups, the argument goes, you might accept that your needs are less important than others'.
+Or you might fight to create space for your needs.

 Cultural violence is also said to manifest itself in the way violence can be glorified or normalized in society.
 In violent media, for example.
-Or in ways that the choice to fight is preferred than the choice to follow a nonviolent path.
-There's a long tradition of entertaining ourselves with violent art, and Galtung refers to this as a 'diet of violence' that normalizes it.
-We may not mimic violence because of the shows we watch, but there's the change that violence becomes internalized, acceptable.
-We get desensitized, and it might become harder to resist expressions of direct violence.
+Or in ways that there are more movies glorifying fighting than choosing nonviolence.
+There's a long tradition of entertaining ourselves with violent art, and Galtung refers to this as a "diet of violence" that makes it seem normal.
+We may not mimic violence because of the shows we watch, but there's the chance that violence becomes internalized, acceptable.
+We get desensitized, and it might be hard to resist expressions of direct violence when they do emerge.

-There's also the thought that our educational systems don't give us the resources or know-how to create peace in our communities – this gap (a gap in our 'educational diet') is interpreted by some as an example of cultural violence.
-To rectify this, we would need to promote conflict resolution mechanisms into education and culture (imagine, for example, if kids watched shows where Pokemon negotiated with each other rather than fought?).
+There's also the thought that our educational systems don't give us the resources or know-how to create peace in our communities.
+This gap (in our "educational diet") can be seen an example of cultural violence.
+To rectify this, we would need to promote conflict resolution mechanisms in education and culture.
+Imagine, for example, if kids watched shows where Pokemon negotiated with each other rather than fought?

 There's also the question of what values are transmitted in our cultures.
 Most cultures recognize that random killings are unacceptable, but that killing large groups of people in war is acceptable so long as you follow the rules.
-Or that violence within romantic contexts is less bad than between strangers.
-Some consider these ideological structures (ones that allow for violence in certain situations) as cultural violence.
-They prompt us to track these ideologies in our cultures and find out how they work.
+Or that killing innocent people is okay so long as you also kill some bad guys.
+Or that violence within romantic contexts is less bad than that between strangers.
+Some consider these values a form of cultural violence.
+Practitioners like Galtung say we need to track these ideologies in our cultures, find out how they work and try to resist them.

 A seminar at the Peace Research Institute Oslo (PRIO), founded by Galtung, on the science between group (or horizontal) inequality and how it can lead to armed conflict.

-Heather asks for examples of structural violence.
+Our professor asks us to think of examples of structural and cultural violence.
 Someone mentions the lack of access Indigenous people living on reserves have to the same kinds of education that Canadians who live in larger cities have access to.
-Someone mentions how queer people in Russia have less access to romantic expression, or even to psychological well-being.
-Someone else mentioned a situation in the Niger delta (in Nigeria) where Shell, the oil company, exploited the land of a cultural group that, because they are politically marginalized, didn't have the ability to fight the company effectively until Shell spilled tons of oil into the ecosystem.
+Someone mentions how queer people in Russia are more likely to face violence than those in homosexual relationships.
+Someone else mentioned a situation in the Niger delta (in Nigeria) where Shell, the oil company, exploited the land of a cultural group that, because they are politically marginalized, didn't have the ability to fight the company effectively: Shell then spilled tons of oil into the ecosystem.

-This morning, on the CBC (which doesn't normally use discourse like structural violence), there was a woman who talked about which communities in Ottawa are more likely to contract COVID-19.
+This morning on the CBC (which doesn't normally use discourse like structural violence), there was a woman who talked about which communities in Ottawa were more likely to contract COVID-19 that year.
 These often included racialized neighbourhoods, low-income families, multi-generational households and people who work in the service industry.
 This may be because the way society is structured makes it harder for them to protect themselves, and not even increased numbers of testing centers address the issues involved.
 The issues, the argument goes, are deeper: it's in the way these people are expected/forced/choose to live their lives.

 Nuances of the Triangle

 Many people talk about how the top point in the triangle is visible – the bottom two are more hidden.
 They're more subtle, sometimes invisible, which makes them harder to address.
-There are certainly cases of direct violence that are random, gratuitous and individual, but sometimes they're prompted by an underlying system.
-And we may not be able to deal with the root causes because they might be invisible and normalized.
+There are certainly cases of direct violence that are random, gratuitous and individual, but sometimes they're motivated by an underlying system.
+And we may not be able to deal with the root causes that are invisible, widespread and normalized.

-It might be easier to analyze apartheid, fore example, because there are plenty of examples of direct violence.
-Indigenous issues in Canada are tricker, however, because the systems of oppression involved are cultural and structural.
+It's easier analyzing apartheid in South Africa, for example, because there are plenty of examples of direct violence.
+Conflicts surrounding Indigenous issues in Canada are tricker to discuss because much of the violence or oppression is structural or cultural.

-Other factors that can complicate our understanding of violence, conflict and oppression can include how some acts of violence are sanctioned by government systems.
+Other factors that complicate our understanding of violence, conflict and oppression include how some acts of violence are sanctioned by government systems.
 Think about how some people are allowed to carry (and use) arms, like the police.
 For some, the police are an expression of order in society, a force that keeps chaos at bay.
-For others, the police can express elements of structural or cultural violence (many people are making this claim in the US in the wake of the George Floyd killing), and because they're institutionalized it's harder to address this.
+For others, the police are often guilty ofall kinds of violence (many make this claim in the US in the wake of the George Floyd killing).
+But it can be harder to address this because police violence is seen as more legitimate than non-police violence.

 Another complicating factor is that certain kinds of violence are intentional, while others are unintentional.
-It can be easier to prosecure intentional violence, but who do you blame when a system is at fault?
-Or when a person reproduces discrimination or structural/cultural violence without being aware?
+It's one thing to prosecute intentional violence, but who do you blame when a system is at fault?
+Or when a person reproduces discrimination or structural/cultural violence without being aware of it?

 There's not only the issue of perpetrators of violence being unaware – victims can also be left in the dark.
-Paolo Freire, a Brazilian thinker famous for his book The Pedagogy of the Oppressed, says that people can internalize and normalize structural & cultural violence to the point where we don't notice it.
-Even if we're being affected by them.
-The opposite of this would be conscientization, or the act of becoming aware of these structures.
-Supporters of the Black Lives Matter (BLM) movement claim that the 2020 protests are an attempt at conscientization.
+Paolo Freire, a Brazilian thinker famous for his book The Pedagogy of the Oppressed, says that people can internalize and normalize the violence they suffer to the point where they don't notice it.
+He coined the term conscientization to refer to the process of becoming aware of these structures.
+Our professor claims that the Black Lives Matter (BLM) movement's 2020 protests were an attempt at conscientization.

-One person in our group brings this up in one of the more relevant questions: what if violence really does help?
-What if nonviolence doesn't take us far enough, or what if our nonviolent leaders (like Gandhi, Martin Luther King) keep getting killed?
-Heather doesn't want to tell us what to think about that, but presents Galtung as an example of nonviolent thought.
+One person challenges the professor: what if violence can be constructive, even necessary?
+What if nonviolence doesn't take us far enough, or what if our nonviolent leaders keep getting killed?
+Our professor promotes nonviolence but doesn't tell us to agree with her outright.
+She presents Galtung as an example of nonviolent thought.

-Paul Farmer, a researcher we'll be looking at later who worked a lot in Haiti, saw people in that country having very physical issues because of structural inequalities.
+Paul Farmer, a researcher who worked a lot in Haiti, saw that locals there had physical problems resulting from structural inequalities.
 Faulty transportation affected livelihoods, pollution and land quality affected health.
 These issues held people back from improving their situation, and so he applied the idea of structural violence to discuss public health.
-These are very hard dynamics to track and address.
+These are very hard dynamics to track and address, but we'll talk about Farmer in another class.

 The ABC Triangle